Shashankkanade01/crypto-analyst-ai-agent-n8n/README.md

 Pull requests are welcome!
 If you find a bug or want to add a new feature like Telegram notifications or a dashboard, feel free to open an issue.

----

-## 📄 License

-MIT License — free to use, modify and distribute.

----

-## 👤 Author

-Built with ❤️ using n8n, Groq and free APIs.

-If this helped you, please ⭐ star the repo and share it!

----

-## 🔗 Connect

 - LinkedIn: [your linkedin url]
 - GitHub: [your github url]